open-cloud/xos/xos/xos_client/README.md

 ## Running Unit Tests ##

-Some unit tests (orm\_test.py) require an environment where the xos\_client library is installed, and a core API container is available to serve the API.
+Some unit tests (orm\_test.py) optionally support an environment where the xos\_client library is installed, and a core API container is available to serve the API.
+This allows testing against the actual grpc client, instead of the mock-up.
 It's suggested that the xos-client container be used together with a frontend or CiaB installation.
-For example,

     docker run --rm -it --entrypoint bash docker-registry:5000/xosproject/xos-client:candidate

 Once inside of the container, run the test(s).
 For example,

+    python /usr/local/lib/python2.7/dist-packages/xosapi/orm_test.py -R

+The test may be run using a mock-up of the grpc client by omitting the -R option:

-    python ./usr/local/lib/python2.7/dist-packages/xosapi/orm_test.py
+    python orm-test.py